TopeAdebayo/alx-system_engineering-devops/0x00-shell_basics/README.md

-I'm writing a script that creates a DIR. in another DIR.
+Write script that moves a file to another directory